Ezlanding1/Raze/README.md

 ### Install from Release

-Download the latest version of the Raze compiler from the [Releases Page](github.com/Ezlanding1/Raze/releases) and add the executable's location to PATH
+Download the latest version of the Raze compiler from the [Releases Page](https://github.com/Ezlanding1/Raze/releases) and add the executable's location to PATH (or run the `raze`/`raze.exe` program in the unzipped folder directly)

+Feel free to familiarize yourself with the language with the [examples](Raze-Driver/Examples/)

 ### Build from Source
 > Requires .NET 8.0 or greater